MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_file_information_class.md

 A [**FILE_CASE_SENSITIVE_INFORMATION**](..\ntifs\ns-ntifs-_file_case_sensitive_information.md) structure, declared in ntifs.h.
 This value is available starting with Windows 10 April 2018 Update.

 ### -field FileLinkInformationEx
-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff540324">FILE_LINK_INFORMATION</a> structure.
+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff540324">FILE_LINK_INFORMATION</a> structure which contains additional flags.
 This value is available starting with Windows 10, version 1809.

 ### -field FileLinkInformationExBypassAccessCheck
-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff540344">FILE_RENAME_INFORMATION</a> structure which contains additional flags.
+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff540324">FILE_LINK_INFORMATION</a> structure which contains additional flags.

 This is a special version of the <b>FileLinkInformation</b> operation that is used by kernel-mode drivers only in order to bypass security  access checks.
 This operation is only recognized by the <i>IOManager</i> and a file system should never receive it.